 Proven Benefits of Having a Dog

-Before we consider the ways having a dog could improve your writing, let’s consider the benefits of having a dog in general.
+Before we consider the ways having a dog could improve your writing, let me share some of the benefits of having a dog in general.
 After all, when you’re mentally and physically healthy, you have more time and energy to devote to your work.

 According to the Center for Disease Control (CDC), pets have myriad positive impacts on their owners’ physical health.
 They can lower blood pressure, cholesterol, and triglyceride levels.
 When it comes to dogs in particular, there’s also the incentive to exercise by talking walks and spending time outside.